Obituary: Sister Barbara Garland, S.C. | The Catholic Sun

 She is survived by the Sisters of Charity, her cousin Barbara and many friends.
 She was predeceased by her parents, Mary and Hugh, and brother, William.

 The Mass of Christian Burial for Sister Barbara was set for Sept.
-16th in Holy Family Chapel, Convent Station, N.J., followed by burial at Holy Family Cemetery.
-Funeral arrangements were under the direction of Stephen J. Priola Parsippany Funeral Service.
+16 in Holy Family Chapel, Convent Station, N.J., followed by burial at Holy Family Cemetery.

 In lieu of flowers, tributes in her memory may be sent to the Sisters of Charity Development Office, P.O.
 Box 476, Convent Station, N.J., 07961.